2021 Art Exhibit: The Spirit of the Group of Seven

 Although the show was originally scheduled to open in 2020, the Centre was forced to postpone because of COVID-19, but Matt believes this was a blessing in disguise.
 “The Group of Seven was formed during a very difficult time in our history, the first World War, and their work shows the power and perseverance of Canada’s creative spirit.
 Today, we’re facing another challenging time in our history, so we believe it’s the perfect moment to reflect on what the Group of Seven meant during their time and our own.
 Art matters, perhaps now more than ever, and we hope our exhibit helps explain why.”

-Matt also believes that this show, which runs from Sept 1st until Oct 17th, is one of the most inspiring exhibits he’s ever been part of.
-“It really speaks to the heart of what makes Algonquin one of the world’s most celebrated parks” says Matt, “not only for artists, but for people from all walks of life.
+The highly anticipated show (running from Sept 18th until Oct 3rd), is one of the most inspiring exhibits, Matt has ever been part of.
+“It really speaks to the heart of what makes Algonquin one of the world’s most celebrated parks” says Matt, “not only for artists but for people from all walks of life.
 Algonquin inspires, and we could all use a bit of inspiration right now.”

 *image is from Peter Allan Rice’s three-dimensional glass sculpture, titled “In the Spirit of the Group of Seven”.